OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

+LinkedIn LinkedIn Pulse SlideShare

+SlideShare, a content sharing platform, and LinkedIn Pulse, a news reading application, are part of the LinkedIn family.

 User Agreement

 Welcome, and thanks for using LinkedIn.com, SlideShare.net, Pulse and/or other LinkedIn services and apps!
 When you use our products and services, you're agreeing to our terms, so please take a few minutes to read over the User Agreement below.